 I have had clients come out with me to learn how to Centerpin fish and they bring out cheap rod combos that they bought somewhere.
 Often, they end up having many problems with their cheap gear that affects their ability to learn and fish, and they end up just using my gear.

-Cheap gear makes it harder for me as a guide to teach and harder for the angler to learn on.
+Cheap gear makes it harder for me as a guide to teach with and it’s harder for the angler to learn on.

 These guys that use these cheap rods and reels also end up needing to go buy a better rod and reel that actually works.
 Don’t be that guy.